svtk/AtomicKotlinCourse/Preventing Failure/Check Instructions/Exercise 3/task.md

 ## Check Instructions (#3)

-This exercise further explores ranges, introduced in [Looping & Ranges](#looping-and-ranges), and shows how they can be used with check instructions.
+This exercise further explores ranges, introduced in the atom Looping & Ranges, and shows how they can be used with check instructions.

 Create a class `Level` with two constructor arguments: `val range: IntRange`, and `private var level: Int`. `level` has a default argument that is the